-Often compared to the Western custom of trick-or-treating, the tradition of Haq Al Laila takes place on the 15th of Sha’ban, the month before Ramadan.
-Shared by many countries across the Gulf, this day sees children roaming their neighbourhoods dressed in bright clothing, collecting sweets and nuts in tote bags known as Kharyta – all while singing traditional local songs.
-The chant Aatona Allah Yutikom, Bait Makkah Yudikum, which translates from Arabic to ‘Give us and Allah will reward you and help you visit the House of Allah in Makkah’, reverberates through the streets as children excitedly collect their bounty.
+Often compared to the Western custom of trick-or-treating, the tradition of haq al laila takes place on the 15th of sha’ban, the month before Ramadan.
+Shared by many countries across the Gulf, this day sees children roaming their neighbourhoods dressed in bright clothing, collecting sweets and nuts in tote bags known as kharyta – all while singing traditional local songs.
+The chant Aatona Allah Yutikom, Bait Makkah Yudikum, which translates from Arabic to ‘Give to us and Allah will reward you and help you visit the House of Allah in Mecca’, reverberates through the streets as children excitedly collect their bounty.

-In the UAE, this celebration is considered integral to Emirati national identity.
+In the United Arab Emirates, this celebration is considered integral to Emirati national identity.
 In today’s modern society, which is often said to be more isolated and individualistic, this celebration offers a return to simpler times and highlights the importance of strong societal bonds and family values.

 During Ramadan, Morocco’s neighbourhoods are roamed by the nafar – a town crier who, donning the traditional attire of a gandora, slippers and a hat, marks the start of dawn with his melody.
 Selected by the townspeople for his honesty and empathy, the nafar walks down the street while blowing a horn to wake them up for suhoor.

-This tradition, which spread across the Middle East to Morocco, dates back to the 7th Century, when a companion of Prophet Muhammad (PBUH) would roam the streets at dawn singing melodious prayers.
-When the nafar’s music sweeps through the town, it is met with gratitude and thanks and he is officially compensated by the community on the last night of Ramadan.
+This tradition, which spread across the Middle East to Morocco, dates back to the seventh century, when a companion of the Prophet Muhammad would roam the streets at dawn singing melodious prayers.
+When the nafar’s music sweeps through the town, it is met with gratitude and thanks, and he is officially compensated by the community on the last night of Ramadan.

 The end of Ramadan is signified by the sighting of the first crescent of the moon.
 Although this is practised around the world, the uniqueness of this tradition in South Africa is illustrated by the maan kykers (Afrikaans for ‘moon watchers’).

-Heading to the most scenic parts of the Cape Town – South Africa’s so-called Mother City – the maan kykers search for the new moon.
-Standing along the shore at the Sea Point Promenade, at Three Anchor Bay or even atop Signal Hill, it’s up to them to inform the Muslim community that Eid-ul-Fitr is upon them.
-The moon must be spotted by the naked eye, and on a crystal clear night in Cape Town, there’s no lovelier sight!
+Muslims from across South Africa head to events in Cape Town – South Africa’s so-called Mother City – to search for the new moon.
+But only the maan kykers, appointed by South Africa’s Muslim Judicial Council, can declare an official sighting.
+Standing along the shore at the Sea Point Promenade, at Three Anchor Bay or even atop Signal Hill, it’s up to them to inform the Muslim community that Eid-al-Fitr is upon them.
+The moon must be spotted by the naked eye, and on a crystal clear night in Cape Town, there’s no lovelier sight.

 Ever since the days of the Ottoman Empire, those fasting during Ramadan have woken up to the sound of a drum beating early in the morning for suhoor.
-Despite the passage of time (and particularly the invention of alarm clocks), more than 2000 drummers still roam the streets of Turkey, uniting the local community during the holy month.
+Despite the passage of time (and notwithstanding the invention of alarm clocks), more than 2,000 drummers still roam the streets of Turkey, uniting the local community during the holy month.

-Drummers are adorned in the conventional Ottoman costume, including a fez and vest that are both decorated with traditional motifs.
+Drummers dress in traditional Ottoman costume, including a fez and vest that are both adorned with traditional motifs.
 As they go around with their davul (Turkish double-headed drum), the Ramadan drummers rely on the generosity of residents to give them tips (bahşiş) or even invite them in to share their suhoor meal.
 This bahşiş is usually collected twice in the holy month, with many givers believing they will receive good luck in return for their kindness.

-Recently, Turkish officials have introduced a membership card for drummers in order to instill a sense of pride in those who play, and to encourage a younger generation to keep this age-old tradition alive in a growing metropolis.
+Recently, Turkish officials have introduced a membership card for drummers in order to instil a sense of pride in those who play, and to encourage a younger generation to keep this age-old tradition alive in the fast-changing country.